Mumbai Mix

 Wholemeal Naan Recipe

 A soft, homemade wholemeal naan made with chapati flour, yoghurt, milk and a little oil.
-This recipe is perfect with curries, wraps or as part of a family meal.

 Jump to recipe